 For many surgeries, we use absorbable sutures underneath the skin.
 These will dissolve independently and do not need to be removed later.
 Some surgeries, especially tumor removals, do require skin stitches.
 With either type of suture, you will need to keep an eye on the incision for swelling or discharge.
 Most dogs and cats do not lick excessively or chew at the incision, but this is an occasional problem you will also need to watch for.
 If there are skin sutures, these will usually be removed 10 to 14 days after surgery.
 You will also need to limit your pet’s activity level for a time, and no baths are allowed for the first ten days after surgery.

 Will my pet be in pain?

 Injectable pain medications may also be used after surgery on both dogs and cats.
-Providing whatever pain relief is appropriate is a humane and caring thing to do for your pet.
+Our veterinary team will provide whatever pain relief is appropriate to ensure a humane and caring recovery for your pet.

 What other decisions do I need to make?

 While your pet is under anesthesia, it is the ideal time to perform other minor procedures, such as dentistry, ear cleaning, or implanting an identification microchip.
 If you would like an estimate for these extra services, please call ahead of time.
 This is especially important if the person dropping the pet off for surgery is not the primary decision-maker for the pet’s care.